You can’t imagine life without your child but you need to imagine what life without you could look like for him or her.

 Who benefits from estate plans?

 Grappling with loss is difficult.
-Adding a component of trying to figure out what your loved one would have wanted and how to manage it all financially, well – that’s even more challenging.
+Adding a component of trying to figure out what your loved one would have wanted and how to manage all the decision-making, well – that’s even more challenging.

-The ability to have input into the decision-making details of who I want to take over the care of my child, how I want my assets to be disbursed (even to my child), and other last wishes is an opportunity.
-Taking advantage of the opportunity is a must.
+The ability to contribute to the decision-making details of who will take over the care of your children, how you want assets to be disbursed (even to grown children), and other last wishes is an opportunity.
+Taking advantage of the opportunity while we can is a must.

 Let’s eliminate families struggling with the finances of burying loved ones or arguing over remaining assets.